Windows 10/11 on an older Mac with full driver compatibility

 It is recommended to stay disconnected from the Internet while following the first four steps.

-- Download the Boot Camp 4.0 Windows support software from the Boot Camp Assistant app on Mac OS (save it to a flash drive) or from Brigadier on a different Windows computer with Internet connection and command prompt.
-Example command for this Mac:
+1. Download the Boot Camp 4.0 Windows support software from the Boot Camp Assistant app on Mac OS (save it to a flash drive).

-application and go to Properties (or click on it and press Alt+Enter or Option+Enter), and enable compatibility mode for Windows 7.
+2. After downloading/extracting/copying the Windows support software to your Mac, right-click on the setup application and go to Properties (or click on it and press Alt+Enter or Option+Enter), and enable compatibility mode for Windows 7.
 Then install it.

-When it asks to restart, DO NOT RESTART. - Go to the folder
+When it asks to restart, DO NOT RESTART.

 Now you can restart.

-(If you accidentally restarted before replacing this file, you can boot from a live USB drive of a Linux distribution, even in EFI mode, to replace the file.) - Update the GeForce 9400M drivers to the newest version, 342.01.
+(If you accidentally restarted before replacing this file, you can boot from a live USB drive of a Linux distribution, even in EFI mode, to replace the file.)

-and set it to 1.
+5. Open Regedit, go to HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Class\{4D36E968-E325-11CE-BFC1-08002BE10318}\0000, create a DWORD 32-bit value called EnableBrightnessControl and set it to 1.
 (Or just download and install this registry key.)
 This registry edit will have NO effect if you installed Windows in EFI mode on this Mac.

-You may have to restart again. - Download Macs Fan Control and set it up to speed up the fan based on the temperature of CPU Proximity or CPU Diode.
+6. Download Macs Fan Control and set it up to speed up the fan based on the temperature of CPU Proximity or CPU Diode.
 A good setting is to start speeding up the fan past 40°C, max speed at 80°C. If you do not set up this app adequately, your CPU will run too hot and it could damage your computer.

-(It is also a good idea to use that program on Mac OS on any Intel Mac.) - (Optional) If in Device Manager you see a device called "Coprocessor" with missing driver, you can get it from here: NVIDIA nForce System Management Controller.
-Extract it, right-click on
+7. (Optional) If in Device Manager you see a device called "Coprocessor" with missing driver, you can get it from here: NVIDIA nForce System Management Controller.
+Extract it, right-click on oem35.inf and select Install.

 After installing any available Windows updates, your Windows installation on this older Mac should be ready to use.

-and set it to 1.
+If you are dual booting and the time keeps changing when switching between OSs, open Regedit, go to HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\TimeZoneInformation, create a DWORD 32-bit value called RealTimeIsUniversal and set it to 1.
 (Or just download and install this registry key.)
 This can be used on any computer with Windows dual boot.

 If the screen locks up, restart the video driver by pressing Shift+Ctrl+Cmd+B or Shift+Ctrl+Windows+B.